PrimeTimeTran/ProfileApp/README.md

 ```

 ![pwd](./assets/images/3e.png)
 We've now got a beautiful application to help people get to know us.
-Amazing 🍾🎉
+Amazing 🍾🎉.

 ---

 > Key Points 🔑📝

-- We can combine components to create visual elements in our app like labels, text, and images.
+- We can nest components to create visual elements in our app like labels, text, and images.
-- We can change properties as necessary to change the behavior of the components.
+- We can pass properties as necessary to components to change their behavior.
+- We can see that different components can receive different props, think about the responsibilities of `source` and `style`.

 ---

 #  Review 🤹👨🏻‍🏫🥇🏆🙋‍🧘🏻

-- Your app is just a folder 🗂on our computer containing folders 📂 & files 📄📑 which have different responsibilities 🗝🎉.
+- Any app consists of a folder 🗂on our computer containing folders 📂 & files 📄📑 which have different responsibilities 🗝🎉.

-- `App.js` will be in every application you build.
-Looking at it's parts ⚙ will help you understand how to build others.
+- `App.js` will be a component in every application we build.
+Looking at it's parts ⚙ helps us understand the basic composition of components.

 - `App.js` will  one day become the [parent component](https://stackoverflow.com/questions/44092105/what-is-the-difference-between-child-and-parent-component-in-angular-2) of all other components in our applications.
 This will happen through nesting.
 Some components will be parents 👫 and others will be their children 👨‍👩‍👧‍👦.

 - Understand some components are classified as [functional](https://www.robinwieruch.de/react-function-component/).
 Like functions, `functional components` accept props/params and will behavior differently on said props/params.

+### Completed Features 🥅🥇

+- [X] User can see our name
+- [X] User can see our age
+- [X] User can see our birthday
+- [X] User can see our profile picture
+- [X] User can see where we currently live

+### Rockets 🥅🥇

+- [X] User can
+- [X] User can see our age
+- [X] User can see our birthday
+- [X] User can see our profile picture
+- [X] User can see where we currently live